poppy-project/poppy-docs/en/from-simulation-to-real-robot/using-jupyter.md

 poppy = PoppyHumanoid()
 ```

-Of course, this works for all existing poppy creatures: Humanoid, Torso and ErgoJr.
+Of course, this works for all existing Poppy creatures: Humanoid, Torso and ErgoJr.

 This is most of the changes that you should do.